New Poem Thingies (doodles/wrks in progress?)

 In this merciless night, could you

-remember how we lay her down
+remember with me how we lay her

 to sleep one last time, one last fold

-one last year, one last life …
+one last blanket soft imagined one life …

-O grief, O grief
+O grief, O grief through you in you

-we swim in you
+I swim, we swim, in you

 this merciless night.